-You can greatly influence the look and feel of your log home by your choice among the many log styles and shapes.
+You can greatly influence the look and feel of your log home by your choice among the many log designs and shapes.

 Corner Log Styles

 One of the early decisions to be made as you contemplate your log cabin home design is choosing among the log styles, log shapes and corner configurations that are possible.
-Spend some time looking through log magazines and books, research other people’s opinions on the blogs and forums on-line and visit a log home show to get a proper feel for what you like and for what options suit your log home best.
+Spend some time looking through log magazines and books and visit a log home show to get a proper feel for what you like and for what options suit your log home best.